-Table 13-3 depicts events and traps for resources.
+Table 13-4 depicts events and traps for resources.

-Table 13-3 Events and traps for resources
+Events and traps for resources Table 13-4

 Event Severity level Description Resource state is unknown.
 Warning VCS cannot identify the state of the resource.
 Resource monitoring has timed out.
 Warning Monitoring mechanism for the resource has timed out.
 Resource is not going offline.
 Warning VCS cannot take the resource offline.

-Health of cluster resource declined.
+Event Severity level Description Health of cluster resource declined.
 Warning Used by agents to give additional information on the state of a resource.
-Health of the resource declined while it was online.
+A decline in the health of the resource was identified during monitoring.
 Resource went online by itself.
 Warning (not for first probe) The resource was brought online on its own.
 Resource has faulted.
-Error Self-explanatory.
+Error The resource has faulted on one node in the cluster.
 Resource is being restarted by agent.
 Information The agent is restarting the resource.
 The health of cluster resource improved.
 Information Used by agents to give extra information about state of resource.
-Health of the resource improved while it was online.

-Event Severity level Description Resource monitor time has changed.
+An improvement in the health of the resource was identified during monitoring.
+Resource monitor time has changed.
 Warning This trap is generated when statistical analysis for the time taken by the monitor function of an agent is enabled for the agent.
-See " VCS agent statistics" on page 611.
+See "VCS agent statistics" on page 648.
 This trap is generated when the agent framework detects a sudden change in the time taken to run the monitor function for a resource.
 The trap information contains details of: The change in time required to run the monitor function The actual times that were compared to deduce this change.
-Resource is in ADMIN_WAIT state.
-Error The resource is in the admin_wait state.
-See " Controlling Clean behavior on resource faults" on page 409.